absolute-quantum/cats-blender-plugin/README.md

 - Fixed: Eye Tracking: When disabling eye blinking, shape keys were still required
 - Fixed: Translation: Sometimes bones were not fully translated
 - Fixed: Buggy bugs

-#### 0.4.1
-- Added: Model: More models are now compatible (if not please report it to us)
-- Added: Translations: Now shows how many objects were translated
-- Added: Model: New notification when mmd_tools is not installed/enabled
-- Fixed: Model: Joining meshes causes models to be decimated weirdly
-- Fixed: Model: Rigidbodies and joints not getting deleted
-- Fixed: Visemes: Shape keys getting wrongly renamed to name + "_old"
-- Fixed: UI: Improved some loading bars
-- Fixed: Other bugs

 See the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).